masse/collage-solver/README.md

 - Featured image prominence: Highlight specific images by allocating them larger areas.
 - Centered featured images: Optionally position featured images closer to the canvas center (when combined with image prominence).

-ndeed, the problem rapidly escalates from a simple constraint satisfaction task to a complex optimization challenge.
+Now the problem rapidly escalates from a simple constraint satisfaction task to a complex optimization challenge!
 As stated in the paper:

 > "a NP-complete combinatorial optimization problem.
 An
 > exhaustive search is impractical even for a modest number of photos"